jackMC36/JavaFX-LTAPP-2024/README.md

 # Lottery-App-JavaFX

+LANGUAGES USED: Java(JavaFX library), FXML, CSS

-Project created for a french BDE in CLermont-Ferrand that chooses a randomly sourced gift from a source of gifts once you press on a button.
+DESCRIPTION: Project created for a french BDE named Adess in CLermont-Ferrand that chooses a randomly sourced gift from a list of gifts once you press on a button.

-Details on JavaFX for future Projects:

-/**
- * The main() method is ignored in correctly deployed JavaFX application.
- * main() serves only as fallback in case the application can not be
- * launched through deployment artifacts, e.g., in IDEs with limited FX
- * support.
-NetBeans ignores main().
- *
- * @param args the command line arguments
- */
-public class app extends Application {
-    public static void main(String[] args) {
-        launch(args);
-    }
+I created a GUI in JavaFX and used CSS as a stylesheet.
+The GUI has a paramater where you can choose the available gifts and select them (Radio Menu Item).
+It also has an option button where it takes to another fxml file to customise the color and other details of the main fxml file.

+FILES:
+- app.java (main Java file)
+- Controler.java (Controller Class)
+- style.css (main stylesheet)
+- app.fxml (Main GUI file)
+- logo.png

+INTERFACES: Visual Studio Code and Scene Builder